OpenProducer/openproducer/wp-content/plugins/dreamhost-automated-migration/readme.txt

 The DreamHost Automated Migration plugin makes migrating sites to the DreamHost platform effortless.
 Whether you are a developer with tons of experience moving sites or have never moved a site before, this plugin does all the hard work so that you don't have to.
 Move as many sites as you need, quickly and with minimal interaction.

+== FREQUENTLY ASKED QUESTIONS ==

+=Why do you need my email?=
+We require an email address to send you updates on the migration process, notify you of any errors that occur during the migration.

 == CHANGELOG ==
+= 5.05 =
+* Code Improvements for PHP 8.2 compatibility
+* Site Health BugFix

 = 4.97 =
 * Code Improvements
 * Sync Improvements